-- Resource Protection
+- o Resource Protection

-- Limited Residential
+- o Limited Residential

 - Stream Protection

 - Village District

-- Rural District
+- o Rural District

 - Limited Commercial

 2. SCALE OF MAP

 The Official Land Use Map shall be drawn at a scale of not less than: 1 inch = 2,000 feet.
 District boundaries shall be clearly delineated and a legend indicating the symbols for each district shall be placed on the map.